FelixOnline/v2/content/articles/2012-11-9-united-states-of-eurasia.md

 subtitle: >
   The college’s Europe-centric approach to overseas study is something we should change.
 date: "2012-11-09 12:07:31 +0000"

 # Attributes from Felix Online V1
 id: "2844"
 old_path: /comment/2844/united-states-of-eurasia
 aliases:
  - /comment/2844/united-states-of-eurasia
+imported: true
+comments:
+ - I really want to go to MIT so I can live out my fantasy of being selected by Kevin Spacey for cardcounting trips to Vegas and then being reprimanded by casino security chief Laurence Fishburne

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true